Not out of woods yet, but winds driving California fires die

 "We feel extremely lucky," Catelani said.

 Evacuations were also lifted for two small fires, fed by gusts up to 60 mph (96 kph), that destroyed homes early Thursday in the heavily populated inland region east of Los Angeles.
-One of those blazes, in Jurupa Valley, was caused when a stolen car chased by police tried to escape through fields and ignited dry grasses.
+One of those blazes, in Jurupa Valley, was caused by dry grasses ignited when a stolen car chased by police tried to escape through fields.

 The wildfires came even as many were in the dark from the intentional outages.